-- It is a NON-LINEAR graph-based method of dimensionality reduction - UMAP assumes that there is a manifold in the dataset, it could also tend to cluster noise. - Very efficient O(n) - Can be run from the top PCs (e.g.: PC1 to PC10) - · Can use any distance metrics! - Can integrate between different data types (text, numbers, classes) - It is no longer completely stochastic as t-SNE - Defines both LOCAL and GLOBAL distances - Can be applied to new data points
+- It is a NON-LINEAR graph-based method of dimensionality reduction - UMAP assumes that there is a manifold in the dataset. - Very efficient O(n) - Can be run from the top PCs (e.g.: PC1 to PC10) - Can use any distance metrics! - Can integrate between different data types (text, numbers, classes) - It is no longer completely stochastic as t-SNE - Defines both LOCAL and GLOBAL distances - Can be applied to new data points - Works on original data, but best on PCA reduced dimension (default in Seurat)